snehasish123-akash/Solar-Tracking-system-Microprocessor-/README.md

 ## 🙌 Acknowledgement

-Made with ❤️ by [Snehasish Saha Akash]
+Made with ❤️ by Snehasish Saha Akash & Md.
+Rana Mia